RALACs: Action Recognition in Autonomous Vehicles using Interaction Encoding and Optical Flow: Experimentation

 For example, refer to the previous modeling of pedestrian agents and their potential conflict relations with lanelets as laid out in Alg.
 2 of \cite{dempster2022drg}.
 In that original naive implementation of the algorithm, the decision of whether or not a pedestrian conflicts with the lanelet was based on (1) whether the linear trajectory of the pedestrian intersects with the lanelet and (2) if the pedestrian is stationary, whether it is within some radius of the lanelet.
 It is clear that these geometric heuristic rules lead to a large number of false positive conflict relationships being instantiated.

 The action classification history helps to limit these false positive cases by classifying the intentions of pedestrians based on their and the scene's appearance descriptions, rather than their geometrical descriptions on the lane graph.
 In Figure \ref{fig:action:env_model_deploy} we see an example of this, comparing the resulting relationship graph under the geometrical implementation, versus the graph under the action classification implementation.
-The difference in the conflict creation algorithm is presented in Alg. \ref{alg:action:env_model_handle_ped}.
-In the test scenario $int\_set = \{Stop, Wait2X\}$ and $t=5s$ was used.
+The difference in the conflict creation algorithm is presented in Alg. \ref{alg:action:env_model_handle_ped}, which determines whether a pedestrian's action history interferes with the route.
+This is done via a simple threshold of the ratio of actions which fall within an interference set $int\_set$ to total actions within a time history $t$.
+In the test scenario $int\_set = \{Stop, Wait2X\}$ and $t=5s$ were used.

 Overall, this scenario provides important insight into the usefulness of action classification when lane graph heuristics fail.
 Without information that the pedestrian is perfectly stationary, our vehicle can never make a confident decision to proceed forward.
 In future works, we hope to extend our experiments to encompass more scenarios and edge cases.